Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Literature Review

-\cite{self_interdisciplinary_2019} conducted a study that examined the potential factors that promote or hinder interdisciplinary education in design, specifically from the viewpoint of student learning.
-The researchers conducted a series of detailed interviews with students from two interdisciplinary design schools, one located in the Republic of Korea and the other in the UK.
-This study discusses the implications of adopting interdisciplinary approaches in design education and proposes areas for further research in this domain \citep{self_interdisciplinary_2019}. \cite{laeser_effect_1998} recognized the necessity for furniture designed for 6th and 8th grade children.
-In their study, students from these grades performed keyboarding and mousing tasks at two distinct computer workstations.
-One workstation was a conventional desktop setup, whereas the other featured an adjustable keyboard.
-The study found that the overall posture scores of the students improved when using the adjustable workstation, as indicated by the Rapid Upper Limb Assessment. \cite{thariq_designing_2010} found that current side-mounted desktop chair designs are not suited to fulfilling the postural and comfort requirements of university students in their learning environment.
-In response, the researchers conducted an anthropometric survey of university students in Sri Lanka.
-The survey aimed to create fixed-type and side-mounted desktop chairs and evaluate their comfort levels based on design dimensions.
-This research emphasizes the significance of chairs that support the development of a healthy and comfortable posture among students, which can contribute to creating a healthy workforce in various industries. \cite{taifa_anthropometric_2017} recognized the issue of poorly designed furniture for engineering students in India.
+Laeser et al. recognized the necessity for furniture designed for 6th and 8th-grade children.
+In their study, students from these grades performed keyboarding and mousing tasks at two computer workstations.
+One workstation was a conventional desktop setup, and the other featured an adjustable keyboard.
+The study found that the overall posture scores of the students improved when using the adjustable workstation, as indicated by the Rapid Upper Limb Assessment \cite{laeser_effect_1998}.
+Thariq found that the current side-mounted desktop chair designs are not suited to fulfilling the postural and comfort requirements of university students in their learning environment.
+They conducted an anthropometric survey of university students in Sri Lanka.
+The survey aimed to create fixed-type and side-mounted desktop chairs and evaluate their comfort levels based on the design dimensions \cite{thariq_designing_2010}.
+Taifa and Desai recognized the issue of poorly designed furniture for engineering students in India.
 The authors employed a health survey, specifically an ergonomic assessment, to gather and analyze the data in their study.
-Based on their findings, the authors proposed the design of adjustable classroom furniture as a solution to reduce MSDs.
+Based on their findings, the authors proposed the design of adjustable classroom furniture as a solution to reduce MSDs \cite{taifa_anthropometric_2017}.
+Hoque et al. found that classroom furniture does not consider ergonomics.
+The authors conducted an anthropometric survey of 500 Bangladeshi university students, followed by a mismatch analysis.
+Based on their findings, the authors recommended the use of ergonomically fit furniture~\cite{hoque_ergonomic_2014}.
+Joshi et al. addressed the significant rise in the design of computer workstations and the associated health and safety issues for users.
+They conducted postural assessment using the participative ergonomic technique of Rapid Upper Limb Assessment (RULA).
+The study revealed that most computer users lacked adequate information regarding the positioning of computer workstations, and a substantial number of computer operators reported issues with their upper extremities \cite{joshi_computer_2015}.